-Let me start off by saying I have never liked the idea of crate training.
-The thought of my beloved furry family member locked in a cage, alone, makes me sad.
-Growing up we never crate trained our dogs.
-It wasn’t a concept I was used to.
-So when we brought home our first puppy as a married couple and someone suggested we try it, I was against it.
-My husband researched the subject and found that it was promoted as a faster way to house training.
+I never liked the idea of crate training.
+The thought of my beloved furry friend, alone, made me sad.
+Growing up we never crate trained our dogs, so it wasn’t a concept I was used to.
+When we brought home our first puppy as a married couple and someone suggested we try it, I was against it.
+My husband researched the subject.
+He found that crate training was promoted as a faster way to house train a puppy.
 I was all for faster house training but just wasn’t comfortable with locking her is a crate.

-Now we found our first puppy Molly at a pet store before we knew anything about puppy mills.
-Molly was a very hyper little Springer Spaniel puppy who lived in the store for two months before we brought her home.
+We found our first puppy Molly at a pet store before we knew much about puppy mills.
+Molly was a very hyper little English Springer Spaniel puppy.
+She had lived in the store for two months prior to us bringing her home.
+We found her by accident when we went into the store to just “look”.
+At the time we had just lost our golden retriever to cancer and was looking for a pick-me-up by looking at puppies.
+I was not our intention to buy a puppy there.

 When we first brought Molly home we tried leaving her gated in our small kitchen.
 There was nothing in the kitchen except for the usual large appliances, cabinets and a vinyl floor.
 Just like we did in the old day, we laid out newspaper for her to do her business on and a water bowl.
 We came home to find the water spilled all over the floor along with her waste and shredded newspapers.
 It was not a pretty sight.